 Determining the underlying grid structure

-Finding the interpolation coefficients
+Calculating the interpolation coefficients

 Evaluation is the process of computing the value of

-The formula of computing interpolation coefficients
+The formula for calculating interpolation coefficients.

-For every candidate node:
+For each candidate node:

-Otherwise, add this candidate node
+Otherwise, add this candidate node.

 To illustrate the algorithm, consider a 2D function